-Figure 4-2 Cultivated and cleared areas
+Figure 4-2 Cultivated Areas

-4.2 CULTIVATION OF GENETICALLY MODIFIED MAIZE
+4.3 CULTIVATION OF GENETICALLY MODIFIED MAIZE

 The Proponent plans to cultivate GM maize.
 Applications for the environmental release of GM maize for cultivation, based on existing procedures, policies and plans, will be submitted to the National Commission on Research Science and Technology (NCRST) under the Ministry of Higher Education, Technology and Innovation for approval.
-Such applications must be accompanied by a completed application form, this environmental assessment and its accompanying EMP, the related ECC, and emergency response plans for its cultivation and transport.
+Such applications must be accompanied by a completed application form, this environmental assessment and its accompanying EMP, the ECC, and emergency response plans for its cultivation and transport.
 The GM maize events earmarked for cultivation are listed in Table 4-1.
 Each type of maize is referred to as an "event".

-Event Commonly Trait Referred/Trade Name MON 810 Bt Maize/ YieldGardTM Resistant to lepidopteran larvae like African maize stalk borer and fall armyworm MON 89034 Bt Maize/ YieldGard TM VT Pro TM Resistant to lepidopteran larvae African maize stalk borer and fall armyworm NK 603 Roundup ReadyTM 2 Maize $\begin{array}{llllllllllllllllllllllllllllllllllll$ MON 89034 × NK 603 Roundup Ready [®] Maize 2 Resistant (tolerant) to glyphosate herbicide (RoundUp TM) and resistant to lepidopteran larvae like African maize stalk borer and fall armyworm NK 603 × MON 810 YieldGard [TM] CB + RR Resistant (tolerant) to glyphosate herbicide (RoundUp TM) and resistant to lepidopteran larvae like African maize stalk borer and fall armyworm
+Event Commonly Referred/Trade Name Trait MON 810 Bt Maize/ YieldGardTM Resistant to lepidopteran larvae like African maize stalk borer and fall armyworm MON 89034 Bt Maize/ YieldGard TM VT Pro TM Resistant to lepidopteran larvae African maize stalk borer and fall armyworm NK 603 Roundup ReadyTM 2 Maize Resistant (tolerant) to glyphosate herbicide $(RoundUp^{TM})$ MON 89034 × NK 603 Roundup Ready [®] Maize 2 Resistant (tolerant) to glyphosate herbicide (RoundUp TM) and resistant to lepidopteran larvae like like African maize stalk borer and fall armyworm NK 603 × MON 810 YieldGard [TM] CB + RR Resistant (tolerant) to glyphosate herbicide (RoundUp TM) and resistant to lepidopteran larvae like like African maize stalk borer and fall armyworm